digicademy/hydra-scraper/README.md

 ## Contributing

-This package has three main areas:
+The file `go.py` provides the basic logic of a scraping run.
+It instantiates three types of objects:

-1. The file `go.py` provides the main logic of a scraping run.
+1. `HydraCommand` collects and cleans structured configuration info.
-2. It relies on several `helpers` that provide basic functions such as cleaning up request arguments, saving files, printing status updates, or providing configuration options throughout the package.
+2. This info is passed to three helper objects: `HydraReport` provides status updates throughout or at the end of a run, `HydraOutput` handles all serialisations, and `HydraMunch` transforms ingested data to other ontologies.
-3. The two classes `Hydra` and `Beacon` do the heavy lifting of paging through an API entry point or a (Beacon) list of individual resources, respectively.
-In addition to a standard initialisation, both classes have a `populate()` function that retrieves and saves data.
-Additional functions may then carry out further tasks such as saving a Beacon list or saving collected triples.
+3. When all four of these are set up, `HydraFetch` does the heavy lifting of retrieving information from an API entry point or going through a Beacon list of individual resources, respectively.

 If you change the code, please remember to document each function and walk other users through significant steps.
 This package is governed by the [Contributor Covenant](https://www.contributor-covenant.org/de/version/1/4/code-of-conduct/) code of conduct.
 Please keep this in mind in all interactions.